TheMicronauts/TORAIZ-AS-1-Help/README.md

 ### Reset And Control MIDI Parts For Cubendo

-This XML file contains two one-bar MIDI Parts (patterns), ready to be imported into Cubase or Nuendo (via *File > Import > Track Archive…*); they include all the MIDI messages that control the TORAIZ AS-1’s sound parameters, with names and comments entered as Text / Score Events:
+This XML file contains two one-bar MIDI Parts (patterns), ready to be imported into Cubase or Nuendo (via *File > Import > Track Archive…*); it includes all the MIDI messages that control the TORAIZ AS-1’s sound parameters, with names and comments entered as Text / Score Events:

 I usually place this type of pattern at the beginning of the main MIDI track controlling a synth.
 Playing it resets the performance parameters, the synth configuration, and restores the base sound for the song—without needing a SysEx dump.